 Labor market information projections show that 13.71% (6,057 openings) of the 44,181 projected annual job openings between 2015 and 2025 in the region with an average hourly wage of \$12 or more typically require an entry level education of either some college, a postsecondary non-degree award, or an Associate's degree, and 14.59% (6,446 openings) require a Bachelor's degree.
-The College will increase regional employment by supporting existing certificate and degree programs, creating new programs that support local labor needs, and supporting transfer to four-year institutions.
+The College has an opportunity to increase regional employment by supporting existing certificate and degree programs, creating new programs that support local labor needs, and supporting transfer to 4-year institutions.

 During the fall 2014 term SBVC produced 12,943 WSCH from English courses, however, 7,266 WSCH was attributable to below college level English (56.14% of total English WSCH).
 Reading courses accounted for 3,881 WSCH of which 100% are considered below college level courses.
 English as a second language (ESL) courses accounted for 718 WSCH of which 100% are considered below college level courses.
 Combined, English, Reading, and ESL courses accounted for 17,543 WSCH during fall 2014, of which 11,866 WSCH (67.64%) was attributable to below college level courses.
 During the fall 2014 term SBVC produced 19.758 WSCH from mathematics courses, however.
 13,131 WSCH was generated from below college level math (66.46% of total mathematics WSCH).
 The high demand for below college level courses is also supported by CAASPP scores for students within the top feeder high schools.
 The average percentage of students from the top ten feeder high schools (fall 2014) that tested below standards in English was 51% while 76% tested below standards in mathematics.
+The College has an opportunity to address needs of unprepared/underprepared students.